 In League of Legends, there’s a wide variety of options to choose from when it comes to your in-game runes.

-Here’s what you need to know about runes for each position in League of Legends.
+Here’s what you need to know about runes for each position in League.

 Top lane runes

-Top lane is the most isolated position, but as such, it allows the player to be in control of the laning phase and is opened toward many different picks and playstyles.
+Top lane is the most isolated position, but as such, it allows the player to be in control of the laning phase and is open to many different picks and playstyles.
 Players can choose to play a tank and slowly farm toward late-game sustainability or play aggressively with bruisers.

 Runes for tanks